About Our Fig Cuttings

 How we harvest and store our cuttings

-All of our cuttings are harvested when they go dormant.
+All of our cuttings sold in winter are harvested when they go dormant.
 Immediately after the harvest, we sanitize the cuttings and store them in a climate controlled cooler at 37F.
+Green cuttings sold during the growing season are harvested and packaged immediately for shipping.

 We propagate all of our fig trees by rooting so the length and caliper are optimized for the rooting process.
 However, they can also be used for grafting if you can find a branch that matches the diameter of our cutting.